Double Categories of Open Systems: the Cospan Approach: Petri nets with rates

 One might hope that open Petri nets with rates would help mathematical chemists prove new theorems.
 So far, things have worked out quite differently.
 Their main application so far has been to software for epidemiology!

-Shortly after the formulation of structured cospans, the world was hit with a pandemic.
+Shortly after the formulation of decorated and structured cospans, the world was hit with a pandemic.
 At this time Fairbanks and Patterson were developing Catlab \cite{Catlab}, a framework for applied and computational category theory, written in the Julia language.
-Fairbanks had already implemented decorated cospans in Catlab---but in 2020, Patterson wrote the first version of structured cospans in this framework, specifically so that Fairbanks and Halter could implement open (whole-grain) Petri nets with rates.
+Fairbanks had already implemented decorated cospans in Catlab---but in 2020, Patterson wrote the first version of structured cospans in this framework, specifically so that Fairbanks and Halter could implement open whole-grain Petri nets.
 Soon the team applied these to recreate part of the UK's main COVID model \cite{PH}.
-There is by now a well-developed software package to build and manipulate open Petri nets in Catlab, called AlgebraicPetri \cite{AlgebraicPetri}.
+There is by now a well-developed software package to build and manipulate open Petri nets with rates in Catlab, called AlgebraicPetri \cite{AlgebraicPetri}.
 This works together with a package for open dynamical systems developed by Libkind, called AlgebraicDynamics \cite{AlgebraicDynamics}.
 AlgebraicDynamics is able to use either the variable sharing paradigm or the input-output paradigm.

 All this work attracted the attention of Osgood and Li, computational epidemiologists who helped run COVID modeling in Canada.
-These experts pointed out that in public health modeling, `stock and flow models' are more widely used than Petri nets with rates.
-They are similar to Petri nets with rates, but more general in some ways and less so in others.
-On the one hand, stock and flow models only allow transitions with either: \begin{itemize} \item one species as input and one as output (e.g.\ the transition of a patient from one state to another), \item one species as input and none as output (e.g.\ death), or \item no species as input and one as output (e.g\ birth). \end{itemize} On the other hand, they can describe dynamics more general than given by the law of mass action, and this is crucial in epidemiology.
+These experts pointed out that in public health modeling, `stock and flow diagrams' are more widely used than Petri nets with rates.
+They are more general in some ways and less so in others.
+On the one hand, stock and flow diagrams only allow transitions with either: \begin{itemize} \item one place as input and one as output (e.g.\ the transition of a patient from one state to another), \item one place as input and none as output (e.g.\ death), or \item no place as input and one as output (e.g\ birth). \end{itemize} On the other hand, they can describe dynamics more general than given by the law of mass action, and this is crucial in epidemiology.

-Working with the Catlab team, Osgood and Li developed a software package called StockFlow to handle open stock and flow models \cite{BLOP,StockFlow}.
+Like open Petri nets with rates, open stock and flow diagrams can be described using decorated cospans and work well in CatLab.
+Working with the Catlab team, Osgood and Li developed a software package called StockFlow to handle open stock and flow diagrams \cite{BLOP,StockFlow}.
 Osgood's student Redekopp also developed a user-friendly web-based front end for StockFlow, called ModelCollab \cite{BLLOR,ModelCollab}.
 For expository papers explaining all this software in more detail, see \cite{BLLOR,LMOP}.

 This software has the following advantages over traditional software:

 \begin{itemize} \item \define{Compositionality.} Rather than merely a piece of code, each model is a crisply defined mathematical structure designed from the start to be easily combined with other models: for example, a structured or decorated cospan.
 This lets models of specific subsystems be constructed individually by different domain experts, and then composed to form larger models, supporting ongoing collaboration between these parties. \item \define{Functorial semantics.} There is a clear distinction between a model and a specific way of extracting information from this model.
 This is achieved by treating different ways of extracting information from models as different functors. \item \define{Ease of stratification.} One can `stratify' models---that is, create more detailed models by subdividing stocks in an existing model---without rewriting the whole model from scratch by hand.
 This is achieved using pullbacks. \end{itemize}